Bridget Plowden, Lady Plowden

-Dame Bridget Horatia Plowden, Baroness Plowden, DBE (née Richmond; 5 May 1910 – 29 September 2000) was a British educational reformer and influential figure in primary education, broadcasting and the rights of Romani people.
+Bridget Horatia Plowden, Baroness Plowden, DBE (née Richmond; 5 May 1910 – 29 September 2000) was a British educational reformer and influential figure in primary education, broadcasting and the rights of Romani people.
 She chaired the group which authored and published the 1967 Plowden Report on primary education in Britain, and was chair of the Independent Broadcasting Authority from 1975–80.

 Early life and family

-Lady Plowden was born Bridget Horatia Richmond at Rounton Grange, East Rounton, Yorkshire, the second daughter and second child of the five children of Admiral Sir Herbert William Richmond (1871–1946), naval officer, and later master of Downing College, Cambridge, and his wife, Florence Elsa (1879/80–1971).
+Plowden was born Bridget Horatia Richmond at Rounton Grange, East Rounton, Yorkshire, the second daughter and second child of the five children of Admiral Sir Herbert William Richmond (1871–1946), naval officer, and later master of Downing College, Cambridge, and his wife, Florence Elsa (1879/80–1971).

-Her husband was Edwin Noel Auguste Plowden, GBE, KCB.
-He was first knighted in 1946, and later elevated.
-In 1959, he was made a life peer as Baron Plowden, of Plowden, Shropshire.
-The couple had four children: William Julius Lowthian Plowden (1935–2010), Anna Bridget Plowden (1938–1997), Penelope (b.
+She married the British industrialist and politician Edwin Plowden in 1933.
+Her husband received several knighthoods and was created a life peer in 1959; consequently, she became Baroness Plowden through her husband.
+The couple had four children: William (1935–2010), Anna (1938–1997), Penelope (b.
 1941), and Francis (b.
 1945).
 In 1947 the couple bought Martels Manor, a medieval farmhouse in Great Dunmow, Essex.